serokell/blog-posts/untyped-lambda-calculus/article.md

 [brief-incomplete-history]: http://james-iry.blogspot.com/2009/05/brief-incomplete-and-mostly-wrong.html

 Lambda calculus, initially envisioned as a formal logic system, was developed by Alonzo Church around the 1930s to explore the foundations of mathematics.
-The initial formulation had a logical inconsistency known as [Kleene–Rosser paradox] (for a more comprehensive overview, refer to, e.g. [Paradoxes and Contemporary Logic][paradoxes-contemporary-logic]).
+The initial formulation had a logical inconsistency known as [Kleene–Rosser paradox] (for a more comprehensive overview, refer to [Paradoxes and Contemporary Logic][paradoxes-contemporary-logic]).
 To sidestep this issue, Church isolated the part of lambda calculus relevant only to computation in 1936.
 This isolate is now known as the untyped lambda calculus.

-Later, In 1940, a typed version of lambda calculus, based on Russel's type theory, was introduced, which has weaker expressive power but is logically consistent.
+Later, In 1940, a typed version of lambda calculus based on Russel's type theory was introduced.
+It has weaker expressive power but it's logically consistent.

 [Kleene–Rosser paradox]: https://en.wikipedia.org/wiki/Kleene%E2%80%93Rosser_paradox
 [paradoxes-contemporary-logic]: https://plato.stanford.edu/entries/paradoxes-contemporary-logic/#IncoCertFormLogi

 The lambda symbol used in the standard notation, from which lambda calculus derives its name, most likely was chosen arbitrarily.
-However, there's an apocryphal story the notation was derived from $\hat x$, morphing first into $\Lambda x$, and later into $\lambda x$.
+However, there's an apocryphal story the notation was derived from $\hat x$ morphing first into $\Lambda x$ and later into $\lambda x$.

-In the mid-1960s, Peter Landin has shown that lambda calculus models arbitrarily complex programming languages.
+In the mid-1960s, Peter Landin showed that lambda calculus models arbitrarily complex programming languages.
 This insight arguably kickstarted the research on functional programming languages.

 ## The pure untyped lambda calculus